Fort Brown: Civil War

-In 1861, Confederate Col. John "Rip" Ford occupied the fort, with a garrison there until 1863.
+In 1861, Confederate Colonel John "Rip" Ford occupied the fort, with a garrison there until 1863.
 The Confederate forces were finally driven out by Union forces under General Nathaniel P. Banks, who had his troops camped in tents erected at the fort site.
 This Union occupation ended in 1864, when Confederate forces under General James E. Slaughter and Colonel Ford took control of the area.
 They held the post until the end of the war, when it was occupied again by Union forces under General Egbert Brown.

 Postbellum

-From 1867–1869, a permanent US Army fort was constructed under the supervision of Capt.
-William A. Wainwright.
+From 1867–1869, a permanent US Army fort was constructed under the supervision of Captain William A. Wainwright.

 In 1882, Dr. William Crawford Gorgas was assigned to the hospital at Fort Brown during the height of a yellow fever outbreak.
 Using Fort Brown as his base of operations, Gorgas studied the disease for several years.
 He was sent to Cuba during the Spanish–American War.

 Brownsville raid

 A unit of African-American soldiers, known as Buffalo Soldiers, was stationed at Fort Brown.
 White residents of town resented the presence of the Black soldiers, and tensions rose.
 On August 13 and 14, 1906, unknown persons "raided" Brownsville, indiscriminately shooting bystanders.
 They wounded one White man and killed White resident Frank Natus.
 The townspeople of Brownsville quickly blamed the Black soldiers for the incident.
-The Army investigated the matter and concluded that the Black soldiers were guilty, although their supervising officers supported them and said they had been at the fort.
-William H. Taft, then President Theodore Roosevelt's Secretary of War and soon to be elected as president, ordered all 168 Black soldiers to be discharged "without honor".
+The Army investigated the matter and concluded that the Black soldiers were guilty although their supervising officers supported them and said that they had been at the fort.
+President Theodore Roosevelt, ordered all 168 Black soldiers to be discharged "without honor."

 In 1972, the Army conducted another investigation, led by Lt.
 Col. William Baker.
 The government concluded that the Black soldiers had not been responsible.
-They were given posthumous honorable discharges, but by then, only two of the original 168 men were still alive.
-The two men received compensation, but the Army did not restore the dead soldiers' pensions, to which their descendants would have been entitled.
+They were given posthumous honorable discharges, but only two of the original 168 men were still alive.
+The two men received compensation, but the Army did not restore the dead soldiers' pensions to which their descendants would have been entitled.

 Since the late 20th century, historians have speculated about the incident.
 The History Channel's program History's Mysteries attributed the incident to Brownsville residents' shooting up the town with rifles using the same caliber ammunition (.45-70 ?) as the soldiers and then framing the soldiers.
 (Academic press books about the Brownsville Raid include The Brownsville Raid (1970/1992) and The Senator and the Sharecropper's Son: Exoneration of the Brownsville Soldiers (1997) by John D. Weaver, and Racial Borders: Black Soldiers along the Rio Grande (2010) by James Leiker.)